iainquayle/birch/specification.md

 block:
 - statement_list expression

-// technically ambiguous, but otherwise wont have possibility for order agnostic declarations
+// Technically ambiguous, but otherwise wont have possibility for order agnostic declarations if done properly.
-//
+// May fix this in the future, but compiler parsing left to right will get this correct.

 statement_list:
 - statement **;**